• Play the sound file

 "Our Constitution places limits on what a majority of the people may do," she wrote, such as when they pass laws that oppress minorities.
 That's what the affirmative action ban does, by altering the political process to single out race and sex as the only factors that may not be considered in university admissions.

-End quote.
 So ending race preferences is an act of oppression, like apartheid in old South Africa.
-No, wait a minute: that was a system of race preferences … Ah, the hell with it.
+No, wait a minute: That was a system of race preferences … Ah, the hell with it.

 Best of all, Al Sharpton blew a gasket, calling the ruling a, quote, "devastating blow for equal opportunity" and, quote, "a dangerous precedent on protecting minorities."
 Dangerous — you know, like whipping up a mob to burn down a clothing store.